-Theoretical Understanding -The vast majority of recent research has examined spatial and spectral approaches individually, and even from a theoretical standpoint.
-[111, 194, 209].
+Theoretical Understanding - Most recent research has examined spatial and spectral approaches individually, and even from a theoretical standpoint.
+[61, 145, 235].
 However, it is unclear how these two distinct interpretations can be connected.
-This survey demonstrates that the theoretical advantage of rational function over the others may be proved, however it is currently unclear how the learning approach can be optimally structured to execute this advantage.
-Using the partial differential equation [183], in which the diffusion equation and wave equation are analogous to polynomial and rational filters, provides an alternate viewpoint to integrate spatial and spectral views.
+This survey demonstrates that the theoretical advantage of rational function over the others may be proved, It is still unclear how the learning approach can be optimally structured to execute this advantage.
+Using the partial differential equation [236], in which the diffusion equation and wave equation are analogous to polynomial and rational filters, provides an alternative viewpoint to integrate spatial and spectral views.

 Directed Graph - Most contemporary work, especially spectral methods, only handle undirected graphs, due to symmetric graph matrix is readily available with off-the-shelf techniques.
 Many related works integrate or sum up asymmetric adjacency matrices from bi-direction into symmetric matrix, which avoids decomposing asymmetric matrix directly.
-It is possible to decompose asymmetric matrix by some techniques such as the Jordan norm [108], asymmetric matrices can be used to express properties such as graph and filter complexity.
+It is possible to decompose asymmetric matrix by some techniques such as the Jordan norm [237]; asymmetric matrices can be used to express properties such as graph and filter complexity.
 Directed graphs and their decomposition can also be achievable in a certain type of geometric space called a graph manifold.
-As shown in section 2.4 of [123], spectral filters can be defined on directed graphs represented by non-symmetric adjacency matrices with Hermitian transpose.
+As shown in Section 2.4 of Reference [238], spectral filters can be defined on directed graphs represented by non-symmetric adjacency matrices with Hermitian transpose.

-Dynamic Graph - Existing work model with GNNs and RNNs is built using graph convolutional networks and recurrent neural networks, which lack transparency.
+Dynamic Graph - The existing work model with GNNs and RNNs is built using graph convolutional networks and recurrent neural networks, which lack transparency.
 Due to the limited expressive power of RNNs, the task is constrained to prediction, and it is unable to perform long-term sequence processing well.
 Graph dynamics has a large number of valuable tasks, such as inferring the structure of a graph, constructing a joint dynamic of structure and attributes, and exploring the connection between structure and mass flow.
-It is possible to use graph spectra to detect the patterns in dynamics of graph [36, 147, 181].
-Due to the challenge of the long-dependency of a path, the spectral method can also provide a potential way to model trajectory prediction, as the spectra of trajectory implicitly reveal the relationship with the whole graph [40].
+It is possible to use graph spectra to detect the patterns in dynamics of graph [239-241].
+Due to the challenge of the long-dependency of a path, the spectral method can also provide a potential way to model trajectory prediction, as the spectra of trajectory implicitly reveal its relationship with the whole graph [242].

-Higher-Order Interaction and Combinatorial Optimization - Most current work falls into firstorder relationship at node-level.
-For example, the most spatial method is to learn the relationship between the current node and neighbors, but higher-order interaction is either ignored or implicitly included.
-Existing explainable learning also focuses on the neighbors' identification [225].
+Higher-order Interaction and Combinatorial Optimization - Most current work falls into the first-order relationship at the node-level, but higher-order interaction is either ignored or implicitly included.
+Existing explainable learning also focuses on the neighbors' identification [243].
 Also, the existing work pays the most attention to neighbors, but remote connection or higher-order relationship with the other nodes receives little attention.
-Hypergraphs provide a possibility to model the combinatorial effect [16, 72, 221] Hodge Laplacian [134, 171] and simplicial complex [19, 23, 27] provide more theoretical tools for modeling this combinatorial effect.
+Hypergraphs provide a possibility to model the combinatorial effect [244-246] Hodge Laplacian [247, 248] and simplicial complex [249-251] provide more theoretical tools for modeling this combinatorial effect.

-Multilayer Network - In numerous realistic biological and engineering systems, however, the units can be interconnected and interdependent via multiple interdependent and heterogeneous networks.
-Failure of interdependent nodes between linked networks may result in cascading failures inside and across the networks.
-Similar interactions exist in many cyber-physical systems, where the spread of misinformation about infectious diseases via social media can result in risky daily plans at the group level, resulting in an epidemic outbreak.
+Multilayer Network - In real-world biological and engineering systems, units are often interconnected across multiple networks.
+Failure in one network can trigger cascading failures across systems.
+Likewise, misinformation spread via social media in cyber-physical systems can lead to group-level risks like epidemic outbreaks.
 Such interconnected networks can be represented by multilayer networks that produce new degrees of freedom via coupling interactions.
-Such "new physics" is prevalent in multilayer systems, but they are still poorly understood [8, 26, 59, 65].
-Graph neural network research on this crucial area is scarce [83].
-One popular technique to generalize principles from monolayer networks to multilayer networks is to "flatten" adjacency tensors into matrices (called "supra-adjacency matrice"), and spectral theory is available and worth researching.
+Such "new physics" is prevalent in multilayer systems, but they are still poorly understood [252-255].
+Graph neural network research in this crucial area is scarce [256].